Using Jasmine with node

 Configuration

-Helpers are executed before specs.
-For an example of some helpers see the react tutorial
+spec_dir is used as a prefix for all spec_files and helpers.
+Helpers are executed once before all specs.
+For an example of some helpers see the React tutorial.

 {